 What happens to our church buildings and properties?

-Our Task Force is reviewing our founding documents but most United Methodist Churches have their properties held in trust for the annual conference of the UMC.
+United Methodist Churches have their properties held in trust for the annual conference of the UMC.
 If a disaffiliation occurs that property becomes the sole possession of the local church.
+This includes church buildings, campus, parsonages, and the foundation.
+All assets stay with Trinity.

 If Trinity votes to disaffiliate, when would the change be official?